mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-HttpUtils is a helper class which injects the span context into request headers.
-For this example I used Spring's RestTemplate to send requests from FirstService and SecondService.
+HttpUtils is a helper class that injects the current span context into request headers.
+This involves adding the parent trace id and the trace-state to the request header.
+For this example, I used RestTemplate to send requests from FirstService to SecondService.
 A similar approach can be used with popular Java Web Clients such as okhttp and apache http client.
-The key is to override the put method in HttpTextFormat.Setter<?> to handle your request format.
+The key is this implementation is to override the put method in HttpTextFormat.Setter<?> to handle your request format.
 HttpTextFormat.inject will use this setter to set the traceparent and tracestate fields in your request.
 These values will be used to propagate your span context to external services.

 ```java